Haplogroup R1a: South Asia

 Besides these, studies show high percentages in regionally diverse groups such as Manipuris (50%) to the extreme North East and among Punjabis (47%) to the extreme North West.

-In Pakistan it is found at 71% among the Mohanna tribe in Sindh province to the south and 46% among the Baltis of Gilgit-Baltistan to the north.
+In Pakistan it is found at 80% among Yusufzai tribe of Pashtuns (51%) from Swat District, 71% among the Mohanna community in Sindh province to the south and 46% among the Baltis of Gilgit-Baltistan to the north.

 Among the Sinhalese of Sri Lanka, 23% were found to be R1a1a (R-SRY1532) positive.
 Hindus of Chitwan District in the Terai region Nepal show it at 69%.

 East Asia

 The frequency of R1a1a is comparatively low among some Turkic-speaking groups like Yakuts, yet levels are higher (19 to 28%) in certain Turkic or Mongolic-speaking groups of Northwestern China, such as the Bonan, Dongxiang, Salar, and Uyghurs.